-B Promotes equity and inclusion through its program administration, management, operations, recruitment, continuing education, retention and advocacy policies and practices.
+Promotes equity and inclusion through its governance, management, operations, recruitment, continuing education, retention and advocacy policies and practices.

-C Commits to understanding disproportionality and disparate outcomes.
+Commits to understanding disproportionality and disparate outcomes.

-- Collects and reviews data which may include: race, ethnicity, nationality, socioeconomic, gender, sexual orientation, and disability for the children served to inform the program about disproportionality and disparate outcomes. - 2 Engages in activities to increase the awareness and understanding of volunteers and staff regarding issues of disproportionality and disparate outcomes within its local child welfare and court systems. - 3 Participates and works in partnership with child welfare providers and court representatives in identifying, understanding, and addressing their community's issues of disproportionality and disparate outcomes.
+- 1 Collects and reviews data which may include: race, ethnicity, nationality, socioeconomic, gender, sexual orientation, and disability for the children served to inform the program about disproportionality and disparate outcomes. - 2 | Engages in activities to increase the awareness and understanding of volunteers, staff and governing board members regarding issues of disproportionality and disparate outcomes within its local child welfare and court systems. - 3 | Participates and works in partnership with child welfare providers and court representatives in identifying, understanding, and addressing their community's issues of disproportionality and disparate outcomes.

-D Promotes a diverse, equitable and inclusive workplace too the extent possible.
+Promotes a diverse, equitable and inclusive workplace.